-In addition to the remaining \$2,050,000 in funding, staff was able to identify \$900,000 in savings from projects previously accepted into the MGP.
-The Sonoma County Community Development Commission (CDC) was accepted into the MGP in 2014 for the Roseland Village Public Space Project (now known as Tierra de Rosas Plaza) for \$500,000 to fund improvement components of the project.
+In addition to the remaining \$2,050,000 in funding, staff identified \$900,000 in savings from projects previously accepted into the MGP.
+The Sonoma County Community Development Commission (CDC) was accepted into the MGP in 2014 for the Roseland Village Public Space Project (now known as Tierra de Rosas Public Plaza) for \$500,000 to fund improvement components of the project.
 This project experienced significant delays resulting in expiration of the MGP award term.
-Likewise, the SMART Payran to Southpoint project was a trails project awarded \$400,000 in 2014, and has since submitted withdrawal of its project.
-These projects' savings of \$900,000 are now available to be considered in the recommendations outlined below.
-Therefore, the 2022 MGP Round 2 has a total budget of \$2,950,000.
+Likewise, the SMART Payran to Southpoint project was a trails project awarded \$400,000 in 2014, which has since withdrawn its project.
+These projects' savings of \$900,000 were added to the remaining \$2,050,000, resulting in a total budget of \$2,950,000 for 2022 MGP Round 2.